Configuration Options

 Internal Caching

 In addition to data-caching, Directus also does some internal caching.
-Note SCHEMA_CACHE
+Note CACHE_SCHEMA

-are enabled by default.
-These speed up the overall performance of Directus, as we don't want to introspect the whole
+which is enabled by default.
+This speed up the overall performance of Directus, as we don't want to introspect the whole database on every request.

 Assets Cache